Creating an Employee Engagement AND Happiness Strategy

 We believe the best way to ensure employee buy-in is by making them part of the programme from the word go.
 Consulting your team via relevant employee engagement surveys which allow you to see what they want and need and get their thoughts, feelings and ideas will create a solid foundation for your programme.
 Many of our customers also create working groups of employees from across their organisation who help workshop, design and create their strategies.

-Employee Resource Groups are an increasingly popular way of engaging your team.
+Employee resource groups are an increasingly popular way of engaging your team.
 These are groups led by and participated in by groups of employees with particular identities.
 They exist to provide a safe space where your people can support each other in a personal and professional manner.
 ESG groups could include shared characteristics like gender, ethnicity, religious affiliation, disabilities or interest.
 At THI we have a popular group on Menstrual Wellbeing.

 One of the most important things you need to ensure you have in place when implementing a new strategy is a good understanding of what success looks like and how you will measure progress.
 Hopefully these will have been clearly defined when creating your strategy, but part of the implementation process should be sharing your goals and communicating what milestones you expect to reach and when.
 This will ensure you’re moving forward in your journey.